Online Algorithms for Factorization-Based Structure from Motion: Experiments

 \subsubsection{Results for the Synthetic Sphere}

-{\bf Banded Occlusion Pattern}\quad \tocheck{We begin with the Synthetic Sphere dataset with a realistic occlusion pattern.
+{\bf Banded Occlusion Pattern}\quad We begin with the Synthetic Sphere dataset with a realistic occlusion pattern.
 The results of measuring the 2D RMSE for this dataset are shown in Figure \ref{fig:sphere1}.
 The top set of plots show the convergence of each algorithm over time.
 We plot all 100 randomly-initialized runs in a lighter color, and the median run is plotted in a darker version of the same color.
 The dashed black line shows the run using the deterministic initialization.
 To measure the speed of convergence, we find the time it takes for the median line to move 99\% of the way from its initial error to the smallest error achieved over all plots.
 The algorithms are sorted by this value and its location is denoted by a vertical red line.
-The middle set of plots shows the same results when 3D RMSE is calculated.
-The bottom set of plots show the empirical cumulative distribution function of the error for each algorithm after convergence.
+The bottom set of plots shows the same results when 3D RMSE is calculated.
+The set of plots in Figure \ref{fig:sphere1cdf} show the empirical cumulative distribution function of the error for each algorithm after convergence.
 Once again, the error for the deterministic initialization is shown with a black dashed line.
-In this case,}

-\tocheck{the number associated with each algorithm is the median error after convergence and the algorithms are sorted by this value.}
+In this case, the number associated with each algorithm is the median error after convergence and the algorithms are sorted by this value.

-\tocheck{In terms of speed, we find that SAGE and SAGE100 are significantly faster than any other algorithm for 2D RMSE.
-These two algorithms take only 0.35 seconds to achieves 99\% of the final error reduction.
+In terms of speed, we find that SAGE and SAGE100 are significantly faster than any other algorithm for 2D RMSE.
+These two algorithms take only 0.35 seconds to achieve 99\% of the final error reduction.
 The only algorithm with comparable performance is PF, which takes 10 times longer and does not converge as frequently.
-All other algorithms are at least 100 times slower than SAGE.
-It is also notable that the deterministic solution often performs as good as the best random initialization, with the exception being DN.
-A similar result is seen with 3D RMSE in the middle plots, where PF, SAGE and SAGE100 converge much faster than other algorithms.
-The general convergence rate in terms of 3D error is lower than 2D error, since the 3D error will generally not decrease much until the 2D error is lowered enough for an accurate 3D model to be generated.}
+All other algorithms are at least two orders of magnitude slower than SAGE.
+It is also notable that the deterministic solution often performs as good as the best random initialization, with the exceptions being DW and DN.
+A similar result is seen with 3D RMSE in the middle plots, where PF and SAGE converge much faster than other algorithms.
+The general convergence rate in terms of 3D error is lower than 2D error, since the 3D error will generally not decrease much until the 2D error is lowered enough for an accurate 3D model to be generated.